Ms. Magazine records

 Conditions Governing Use

-To the extent that she owns copyright, Pat Carbine has retained copyright in her works donated to Smith College.
-Copyright in other items in this collection may be held by their respective creators.
+To the extent that they own copyright, Ms. Magazine has assigned to Smith College all intellectual property rights in these materials; however, copyright in other items in this collection may be held by their respective creators.
 For reproductions of materials that are governed by fair use as defined under U. S. Copyright Law, no permission to cite or publish is required.
-For those few instances beyond fair use, or which may regard materials in the collection not created by Carbine, researchers are responsible for determining who may hold materials' copyrights and obtaining approval from them.
+For instances which may regard materials in the collection not created by Ms. Magazine, researchers are responsible for determining who may hold materials' copyrights and obtaining approval from them.
 Researchers do not need anything further from Smith College Special Collections to move forward with their use.

 In 1971, in response to a lack of journalistic media produced by and for women, Gloria Steinem founded Ms. Magazine, aided by an original editing team including Mary Thom, Mary Peacock, Patricia Carbine, Nina Finkelstein, Letty Cottin Pogrebin, and Joanne Edgar.
 Steinem had originally intended to start a newsletter to raise money for the Women’s Action Alliance, a feminist educational organization which the two also founded in 1971.
 Realizing that newsletters would not necessarily have the fundraising effect they desired, Steinem began looking into creating a glossy-cover magazine.
 Ms. filled a significant void in magazine publishing at the time: in Steinem’s words, before Ms., “...there really was nothing for women to read that was controlled by women.”